rpardini/docker-registry-proxy/README.md

 ## master/:latest is unstable/beta

 - `:latest` and `:latest-debug` Docker tag is unstable, built from master, and amd64-only
-- Production/stable is `0.6.2`, see [0.6.2 tag on Github](https://github.com/rpardini/docker-registry-proxy/tree/0.6.2) - this image is multi-arch amd64/arm64
+- Production/stable is `0.6.5`, see [0.6.5 tag on Github](https://github.com/rpardini/docker-registry-proxy/tree/0.6.5) - this image is multi-arch amd64/arm64
-- The previous version is `0.5.0`, without any manifest caching, see [0.5.0 tag on Github](https://github.com/rpardini/docker-registry-proxy/tree/0.5.0) - this image is multi-arch amd64/arm64

 ## Also hosted on GitHub Container Registry (ghcr.io)